PREVIOUS: Parents blaming Us #1

 “You’ll be the death of me yet” // “Why did I have to have a kid like you?”

 “I never wanted kids anyway” // “If it weren’t for you I’d have a good life”

 “It’s your fault that you —>father left / I drink / we don’t have any money… ”

 💧Younger children are too vulnerable & dependent to fight back, stand up for themselves or even understand exactly what’s being done to them – only that it HURTS!

-And when they’re old enough to try – if they dare – they’re punished without mercy!
+And when they’re old enough to try – if they dare speak up – they’re punished without mercy!

 2. IN THE PRESENT

 Now when others blame us (like at home) :